usebasejump/supabase-test-helpers/README.md

 # Supabase Test Helpers
 A collection of functions designed to make testing Supabase projects easier.
+Created as part of our [open source SaaS starter for Supabase](https://usebasejump.com).

 ## Quick Start
 If you're using Supabase, just install the test helpers as an extension.